 There are various reasons why a will is commonly not submitted to probate court within the required time period, such as the heirs were unaware of the will’s existence, or the will was lost or destroyed.
 Whatever the reasons, not submitting a will for probate can have serious consequences for the estate’s heirs and beneficiaries.

 If you have avoided submitting a will for probate, speak with a Texas probate attorney about your situation.
 Only under certain circumstances can a will be submitted to probate after the four year limit has expired.

 Each probate situation is different; an experienced probate attorney can examine the facts and evidence in your case and advise you on the best way to move forward.

 Speak with an Experienced Texas Probate Court Attorney

 Are you feeling a little overwhelmed by the Texas probate court process?
-The Texas probate lawyers at Ostrom Morris are here to offer compassionate and professional representation during what can be a very emotional and stressful period in a person’s life.
+The Texas probate lawyers at Morris Ostrom Law are here to offer compassionate and professional representation during what can be a very emotional and stressful period in a person’s life.
 You can depend on us to guide you through all the steps in the Texas probate process.
 We have extensive probate experience and can help you with many different issues related to the probate process, including:

 - Probate Administration

 - Probate Litigation